US Rep. Lauren Boebert wins Republican House primary after switching districts in Colorado

 Boebert built national hard-line conservative stardom through a take-no-prisoners political style in the House.
 That clout likely made it easier for her to weather the scandals of the last year, which included the video of her vaping and causing a disturbance at a musical production of “Beetlejuice.”

-Boebert said she made the switch to ensure another Republican could win her old district, which she nearly lost in 2022, and she blamed outside groups for targeting her.
-But she had already become a fundraising magnet for the district's likely Democratic candidate, who has pulled in millions that may help him flip a seat that has leaned Republican in recent years.
+She said she switched districts to ensure another Republican could win her seat, which she nearly lost in 2022, and she blamed outside groups for targeting her.
+But she had already become a fundraising magnet for that other district's likely Democratic candidate, who has pulled in millions that may help him flip a seat that has leaned Republican in recent years.

-Boebert entered her election night party in the evening toting a pair of reflective gold sneakers sold by former President Donald Trump and a white “Make America Great Again” hat with Trump's signature etched across the bill.
+Boebert entered her election night gathering in the evening toting a pair of reflective gold sneakers sold by Trump and a white “Make America Great Again” hat with his signature across the bill.

-Her opponents in the primary were more traditional rivals including former state Sen. Jerry Sonnenberg; current state Reps.
-Mike Lynch and Richard Holtorf; and parental rights advocate Deborah Flora.

-While the theater incident and Boebert's district jump rattled some Republicans, Gilbert Kendzior, 68, a voter in Boebert's new district, shrugged them off, asking “who's perfect?”
+While the theater incident and district jump rattled some Republicans, Gilbert Kendzior, 68, shrugged them off, saying, “Who's perfect?”

-Kendzior said he voted for the congresswoman because she shakes things up.
+Kendzior said he voted for Boebert because she shakes things up.
 “It's gotten too staid.
 Same promises, nothing happens,” he said.
 “We need to get rid of the old farts.”

-Boebert is expected to also win the November general election in the 4th Congressional District, which sweeps across a wide expanse of ranches, ghost towns and conservative parts of the Denver metro area that make up much of the plains of eastern Colorado.
-Its voters overwhelmingly backed Trump in the 2020 election.

 The seat opened up after former Republican Rep. Ken Buck resigned from Congress.
-A special election was also being held Tuesday to fill the remaining months of Buck's term, with Republican Greg Lopez, a former mayor of the city of Parker, favored to beat a Democrat and third-party candidates.
+In a special election Tuesday to fill the remaining months of Buck's term, Republican Greg Lopez, a former mayor of the city of Parker, beat a Democratic and third-party candidates.

 Buck cited the divisiveness of today's politics and his party's devotion to Trump in explaining his decision to resign.
 That division remains a factor in the race and is also on display in another Republican House primary in Colorado Springs, about an hour's drive south of Denver.